spykard/Classification-HMMs/README.md

   ...
 ```

+Conclusion: Labeled is actually not implemented.
+Whatever is executed inside viterbi and baum-welch is missing.
+If I make a call to _viterbi, labeled gets fixed.
+Even though in the docs it explicitly says that the labels parameter only work for "lableed", all algorithms take them into consideration (at the start of from_samples) and work perfectly well.

 * The emission-pseudocount does not work for algorithm='labeled'.

 * The emission-pseudocount is not added to states that only occur at the start of sequences, e.g. observations:`[["234", "123", "234"], ["651", "1"]]` and state_labels:`[["s234", "s123", "s234"], ["s651", "s1"]]` means that state651 will have probability of 1 for 651 and 0 for everything else.